An Finish-of-Life Companion

 Demise Work Rooted in Mexican Custom

-Bianchi grew to become acquainted with demise throughout her childhood summers in Casacuarán, Mexico.
+Bianchi grew to become acquainted with dying throughout her childhood summers in Casacuarán, Mexico.
 Right here, she absorbed the artwork of making ready residence funerals from her grandmother, who was la curandera del pueblo, or the village healer.

 “Si alguien muere en la noche, toda la noche vienen las familias, amistades”, Bianchi defined.
 “Todos saben lo que se necesita hacer”.